 The Student Life graduate positions are exciting opportunities to be involved with collegiate life at Loyola.
-The graduate positions involve a wide variety of responsibility and opportunities to gain valuable transferable skills to any area.
+The graduate positions involve a wide variety of responsibility and opportunities to gain valuable transferable skills for any area or profession.
 The graduate positions report to an Assistant Director within Student Life and assist with either running a residential area, office, or desk area.
 Responsibilities vary, but can include supervision of student staff, programming, student conduct intervention, and housing operation administration.

 - Earned bachelor’s degree and full-time enrollment in a graduate degree program at Loyola University Maryland.

 - One semester of on-campus residence hall experience or ability to demonstrate an understanding of the unique aspects of the on-campus living experience.

 - Strong organizational and interpersonal skills and the ability to interact with individuals from diverse backgrounds.

 - Knowledge about various college student experiences and challenges.

 - Strong leadership skills with the ability to motivate students.